intel/llvm/sycl/doc/DeviceGlobal.md

-Note that the runtime does not need to initialize the `val` member variable of device global variables that are decorated with `device_image_scope` because the constructor already guarantees that this member variable is zero initialized.
+Note that the runtime does not need to initialize the `val` member variable of device global variables that are decorated with `device_image_scope` because the `val` default initializer already guarantees that this member variable is zero initialized.

 #### Implementing the `copy` and `memcpy` functions in `queue` and `handler`